How to Pray When You Feel Far from God After Sin: Coming Back When Shame Says You Can’t

 Don't let the enemy use your sin as evidence that you're disqualified.
 Some of the most powerful people in Scripture were the biggest failures: David, Peter, Paul, Rahab, the Samaritan woman.
 God has a pattern of choosing people whose résumés should disqualify them.
 Your sin doesn't end your story.
 It just makes the redemption more remarkable.

-How to Pray When You Keep Falling Into the Same Sin
+How to Pray When You Cannot Forgive Yourself

-Challenge: Read Psalm 51 out loud—the whole thing.
+Read Psalm 51 out loud—the whole thing.
 David wrote it after his worst failure.
 Let his words become yours.
-Then write your own version: your confession, your plea, your hope for restoration.
-God met David in that prayer.
-He'll meet you in yours.
+Then, if you can, write your own version: your confession, your plea, your hope for what comes next.

 Frequently Asked Questions